gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 they're ever made Emir of Coriandel, they'll have an acceptance speech ready.
 No, thank you."
 He waved away the teapot Mamaere Mayeule lifted.
 "But they do talk about useful things once in a while.
 You just have to be patient.
-Like the Hett---as near as I can tell, they've been working for over a hundred years to get Avaunt back."
+Like the Hett–as near as I can tell, they've been working for over a hundred years to get Avaunt back."

 "Back?"
 The bosun thumped his fist on the table.
 "The mountain is *ours*!
 My great-grandfather's naming day tree is up the top of this hill, and his mother's is right next to it!"

 "Mm," Thomas nodded.
 "But if you walk up the road a little further, you might still find some the Hett planted when they lived here."

 "That was five hundred years ago!
 It's our home now!"
 He pushed himself back in his chair and glared at Laeuc, who had been shooting worried glances at the front door.